the fresh films reviews

 Review

-Well-meaning and clearly partisan political thriller set in Chile during the coup d'état in 1973 and based upon the true story of American journalist Charles Hoffman, who disappeared in the chaotic aftermath of the coup.
-Although writer/director Costa-Gavras arguably tried to be objective and factual, albeit a little too conceited, seen with thirty years of retrospect, Missing has got a somewhat too obvious "sticking it to the Man" vibe, which makes it feel more as a product of its time than Costa-Gavras probably would have hoped for.
+Well-meaning and clearly partisan political thriller set in Chile during the 1973 coup d'état, based on the true story of American journalist Charles Horman, who disappeared in the chaotic aftermath of the coup.
+Although writer/director Costa-Gavras arguably aimed for objective and factual – albeit not without a hint of self-importance – seen with thirty years of retrospect, Missing has got a somewhat too obvious "sticking it to the Man" vibe, which makes it feel more as a product of its time than Costa-Gavras probably would have hoped for.
 In other words, the film has dated a little.
-But a couple of fine performances coupled with Costa-Gavras purposeful direction still makes this a good film.
+But a couple of fine performances combined with Costa-Gavras' purposeful direction still make this a good film.

 Copyright © 17.10.2013 Fredrik Gunerius Fevang